aaugustin/mtefd/multiple-template-engines.rst

 * ``DIRS`` works like Django's current ``TEMPLATE_DIRS``.
 It defaults to the empty list (``[]``).
 * ``APP_DIRS`` tells whether the engine should try to load templates from conventional subdirectories inside applications.
-It defaults to ``True``.
+It defaults to ``False``.

 ``APP_DIRS`` is a boolean rather than the name of the subdirectory because that name is a property of the template engine, not a property of the project.